A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Introduction

-where $\bmW_\ell := \text{diag}(\{w_{\ell,i}\}_{i=1}^k)$ for all $\ell$ and $\M_i := \sum_{\ell=1}^L w_{\ell,i} \A_\ell$ for all $i$.
-Other sensing problems such as independent component analysis (ICA) \cite{theis_ica_jd} and approximate joint diagonalization (AJD) \cite{pham:hal-00371941} also model data with heterogeneous statistics and optimize objective functions of a similar form, as we discuss more in \cref{s:related_work}.
+where $\bmW_\ell := \text{diag}(\{w_{\ell,i}\}_{i=1}^k)$ for all $\ell$ and $\bmM_i := \sum_{\ell=1}^L w_{\ell,i} \bmA_\ell$ for all $i$.
+Other sensing problems such as independent component analysis (ICA) \cite{theis_ica_jd} and approximate joint diagonalization (AJD) \cite{pham:hal-00371941} also model data with heterogeneous statistics and optimize objective functions of a similar form, as we discuss in Section \ref{s:related_work}.

-For (\ref{eq:origobj}), the case of a single Brockett cost function ($L=1$) has known analytical solutions obtained by the SVD or eigendecomposition \cite[Section 4.8]{AbsMahSep2008}, whereas analytical solutions are not known for $L \ge 2$.
-Indeed, for $L \ge 2$ and general $\A_\ell$, few, if any, guarantees for optimal recovery exist except in special cases, such as when the constructed $\M_i$ commute \cite{bolla:98}.
-Generally speaking, existing theory only gives restrictive sufficient conditions for global optimality that are typically difficult to check in practice; see \cite{rapcsak2002minimization}, for example.
-Given that (\ref{eq:sum_heterogeneous_quadratics}) is nontrivial and challenging in several ways---nonconvex due to the Stiefel manifold constraint, non-separable because of the weighted sum of objectives, and not readily solved by singular value or eigenvalue decomposition---many works apply iterative local solvers to the nonconvex problem (\ref{eq:sum_heterogeneous_quadratics}).
+For (\ref{eq:origobj}), the case of a single Brockett cost function ($L=1$) has a known analytical solution obtained by the SVD or eigendecomposition \cite[Section 4.8]{AbsMahSep2008}, whereas analytical solutions are not known for $L \ge 2$.
+Indeed, for $L \ge 2$ and general $\bmA_\ell$, few, if any, guarantees for optimal recovery exist except in special cases, such as when the constructed $\bmM_i$ commute \cite{bolla:98}.
+Generally speaking, existing theory only gives restrictive sufficient conditions for global optimality that are typically difficult to check in practice.
+Given that (\ref{eq:sum_heterogeneous_quadratics}) is nontrivial and challenging in several ways---nonconvex due to the Stiefel manifold constraint, non-separable because of the weighted sum of objectives, and not readily solved by singular value or eigenvalue decomposition---many works apply iterative local solvers to (\ref{eq:sum_heterogeneous_quadratics}).

-However, given the nonconvexity of \cref{eq:sum_heterogeneous_quadratics}, it can be unclear whether these local approaches find a global maximum.
+However, given the nonconvexity of \cref{eq:sum_heterogeneous_quadratics}, these local approaches do not find a global maximum in general.
 An alternative approach is to relax problems such as (\ref{eq:sum_heterogeneous_quadratics}) to a semidefinite program (SDP), allowing the use of standard convex solvers.
-While the SDP has stronger optimality guarantees, the challenge is then to derive conditions under which the SDP is tight, i.e., returns the optimal solution to the original nonconvex problem.
+While the SDP has stronger optimality guarantees, the challenge is then to derive conditions under which the SDP is tight, i.e., returns an optimal solution to the original nonconvex problem.
 SDP relaxations such as the ``Fantope" \cite{MR308159,MR1146651} exist for solving PCA-like problems, but to the best of our knowledge, no previous convex methods exist to solve (\ref{eq:sum_heterogeneous_quadratics}). \parfillskip{0pt plus .75\textwidth} \emergencystretch{1pt}